journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 %%% last changed 2018-06-29 =====================================
 ```
 The DOI will be determined once the article is assigned to an issue by the Managing Editor.
 For now, this should simply be checked for clean compilation.

+## Step 5
+Add to the readme not just the manuscript number, but once you've pulled it into Overleaf, add
+'## On Overleaf'

+For each Overleaf linked to a JPC article on Github,  invite lars.vilhuber@cornell.edu to the Overleaf folder